codeadamca/livecode-v2/README.md

-# The LiveCode V2 VSCode Extension
+# Viewer for the LiveCode V2 VSCode Extension

 The second version of the viewer for the LiveCode VSCode extension.